Truck Braking Distance and Truck Accidents

 - Brake overheating.
-If a driver brakes improperly on a downhill stretch of a drive, brakes can overheat, weaken and fail to control the truck’s speed.
+If the driver brakes improperly on a downhill stretch of a drive, brakes can overheat, weaken and fail to control the truck’s speed.
 A poorly trained driver or poor brake maintenance can contribute to overheating on a steep incline.

 - Lack of front brakes.
 Some truck owners think they can save money on brake maintenance and tire wear by disconnecting the brakes on a truck’s cab.
 But this only shifts the full burden of slowing and stopping the entire rig to brakes on the trailer.

 - Overloaded trailer.
-As a truck’s weight increases, so does its momentum and required braking distance.
+As a truck’s weight increases, so do its momentum and required braking distance.
 The weight of overloaded cargo can lead to excessive braking distances and overtaxed brake systems.
-Brakes can fail on an overloaded trailer, especially if the additional weight is combined with other issues such poor maintenance, overheated brakes, imbalanced brakes, or wet roads.
+Brakes can fail on an overloaded trailer, especially if the additional weight is combined with other issues such as poor maintenance, overheated brakes, imbalanced brakes, or wet roads.

 We Investigate Truck Accidents and Brake Systems

 Truck accidents caused by brake failure or failure to brake in time often lead to serious injuries or fatalities.
 Usually, there is some braking, often hard, last-second braking, so if there are skid marks, they may be shorter but heavier than usual.